ktpstudsteak/CIT252/week11/Sets.md

 print(set1.difference(set2))

 ```
 Notice how the unions combine both sets and intersections find thier common parts.

 <br />

 ## Problem
 Write a set called `snacks` that includes at least 3 of your favorite snack foods.

+Then write a set

 See [setProblem.py](./setProblem.py) if you get stuck.